observablehq/plot/docs/marks/raster.md

 ```
 :::

-With the _random-walk_ method, the image is grainy (and the grain reflects the uncertainty).
-We can use the _blur_ parameter to make it smoother:
+With the _random-walk_ method, the image is grainy, reflecting the uncertainty of the random walk.
+Use the **blur** option to make it smoother.

 :::plot defer
 ```js